sohrab0786/FinBot_interacting_with_supabase/README.md

 - 🧠 Targets the correct financial schema and table dynamically
 - 📊 Presents data as a structured table and readable summary
 - 🔄 Supports real-time API interaction via a local UI
-- 💡 Designed to support general query output in HTML (coming soon)

 ---